 We have no pets in our home, so I cannot vouch for the power it has to pick up pet hair.
 But if human hair and all manner of crumbs, debris, lint, dust, and you-name-it are an equal test, this baby takes the gold.
 Absolutely loving this latest upgrade:

-I’ve been using my original Linx model every day for more than two years now—and yes, I purchased it myself as I have all of the vacuums I test.
-I did not receive review models from manufacturers.
+I’ve been using this Hoover ONEPWR cordless model every day for more than two years now—and yes, I purchased it myself as I have all of the vacuums I test.
+I do not receive review models from manufacturers.
 While EC may receive a small commission when you purchase these vacuums, you can be assured that my opinions are my own—I cannot be bought.

-My new upgraded Linx (Amazon) is remarkable in that it has every feature I could hope for.
-Linx stands alone, has an On/Off switch; it is lightweight, quiet, easily emptied and washed.
+My new upgraded ONEPWR is remarkable in that it has every feature I could hope for.
+ONEPWR stands alone, has an On/Off switch with three separate settings for hard floor, low pile carpet, and brush off; it is lightweight, quiet, easily emptied and washed.
 This stick vac comes with a powerful Li-ion removable and rechargeable battery, has a “fuel” gauge, long runtime, and swivel head.
 And if that’s not enough, it has two added features I could have only dreamed of :

-The Linx battery is replaceable!
+The ONEPWR battery is replaceable!
 It is located at the back and pops out easily—no tools required.
-You can even buy Linx plus an extra battery from the get-go, or purchase a replacement battery later.
+You can even buy an extra battery from the get-go, or purchase a replacement battery later.
 Isn’t that awesome?

 This was a big surprise for me and boy, was I excited.
-Linx has two settings: Suction Only for hard floor surfaces and Suction + Brush Roll for low pile carpet.
+ONEPWR has three settings: Hard Floor for hard floor surfaces, Carpet for low pile carpet, and Brush Off.
 I love this feature!
 Switching back and forth is a cinch, too.
-Just a flick of a button.
+Just the press of a button.

-Linx weighs in at less than 9 lbs, but feels more like 2 lbs in run mode with it’s smooth swivel action.
-Hoover Linx is available both at Amazon and Walmart.
+ONEPWR weighs in at less than 9 lbs., but feels more like 2 lbs in run mode with it’s smooth swivel action.
+Hoover ONEPWR is available both at Amazon and Walmart.

 By the way, my original Linx is still in absolutely tip-top condition!
 It holds a charge, does the job as well as it did on day one.
 So yes, now I have two Linx.
 Some have asked what I do with all the items I test.
 Those I cannot reasonably justify storing and using, I donate.

 NOTE: For my readers who own Eufy or Deik, let me assure you that both are still great stick vacs!
-Use it, love it, and keep it clean!
-Do not toss and replace with a Linx until the day comes that your stick vac has a total fail (the first sign is that the battery will no longer hold a full charge).
-When you replace it, I suggest you run to a Hoover Linx.
+And both have been discontinued.
+So, use them, love them, and keep them clean!
+Do not toss and replace with a ONEPWR until the day comes that your stick vac has a total fail (the first sign is that the battery will no longer hold a full charge).
+Neither Eufy nor Deik have replaceable batteries!
+When they die, that’s it.
+To the recycling center they go.
+When you replace either one, I suggest you run to a Hoover ONEPWR.

 This little sweetheart of a handheld vacuum is the best I have ever owned.
 That says a lot once you understand that prior to this gem, I had a Dyson Root handheld, an early circa 1980 Dustbuster, a Bissell model, and a couple of other off-brand numbers.
 The problems were many, but the biggest one?
 Runtime.
 What’s the point of a cordless hand vac that only “vacs” for a few minutes?
 So annoying!
 And that Dyson Root weighed a ton.
 My arm would give out just about the time it would run out of power.
 Argh!